-The Society’s Trustees make SSA funds available to individuals who:
+The Society’s Trustees make SSA funds available, subject to suitable application, to individuals who:

-- have been offered a place on a UK University-validated, UK-based programme in specialist addiction studies;
+- have been offered a place on a UK University-validated, UK-based programme in specialist addiction-related studies;

 - have a demonstrable commitment to working in the addictions field;